shash64/TelegramBot/README.md

 # TelegramBot

 ## Description
-This is a Telegram bot designed to facilitate investments in memecoins on the Solana blockchain.
+This is a Telegram bot designed to invest in memecoins on the Solana blockchain.
 It uses the Telegram, Solana, and Raydium libraries, as well as the Solscan, Dexscreener and Raydium APIs, to provide real-time data and investment functionalities.

 ## Features
 - **Real-time Memecoin Data**: Fetches live data on memecoins using Solscan and dexscreener APIs.